 Note as well that if you think that downloading an installer from Adobe should mean it has all the updates already applied, that's not so, as I discussed in 2010 in CFMyths: "When I download CF to install it from scratch, it has the latest fixes/updaters".

-And if you may wonder how to find available hotfixes, I provide links to them in that last blog entry.
+If you may wonder how to find available CF9 hotfixes, I provide links to them in that cf myths blog entry.

 Along the same lines as the last entry, note as well that there may be some surprises for you if you assuming that you need only apply the latest CHF (cumulative hotfix).
 There were some instances in the past where, even after applying the latest CHF, there were some "manual updates" listed for earlier CHFs that still need to be applied.
 This was especially so for CF8, as I discussed that same day in 2010 in CFMyths: "If/when I apply Cumulative Hotfixes, I need apply only the latest CHF, right?".